 I’ve promoted on LinkedIn and Pinterest but they didn’t yield good results for me.
 I would recommend using Facebook Ads.
 Showcase your talents by using ads for yourself.
 I promote my business about 90% of the time on Facebook.
 It’s where my ideal client hangs out.

-9. How much does it cost to start a Facebook Ad Manager career/business and how much does it cost to maintain it on a monthly basis?
+9. How much does it cost to start a Facebook Ad Manager career/business?

 10. What are your go-to online resources for a beginner Facebook Ad Manager?